CTCycle/XREPORT-radiological-reports-generator/README.md

 The tokenizer model is automatically downloaded and cached in *resources/models/tokenizers* on the first run, with the weights being reused for future training sessions.
 For word embedding, the XREPORT model uses positional embeddings, allowing it to encode the relative positions of tokens within sequences.
 Additionally, the model supports masking for variable-length sequences, ensuring adaptability to text inputs of different lengths.
 This flexibility allows seamless processing of diverse textual data while maintaining accurate and meaningful representations.

 ## 3. Installation
-The installation process on Windows has been designed to be fully automated.
-To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will execute with minimal user input required.
-The script will check if either Anaconda or Miniconda is installed and can be accessed from your system path.
-If neither is found, it will automatically download and install the latest Miniconda release from https://docs.anaconda.com/miniconda/.
-Following this step, the script will proceed with the installation of all necessary Python dependencies.

-This includes Keras 3 (with PyTorch support as the backend) and the required CUDA dependencies (CUDA 12.4) to enable GPU acceleration.
-Should you prefer to handle the installation process separately, you can run the standalone installer by running *setup/install_on_windows.bat*.
+The installation process for Windows is fully automated.
+Simply run the script *start_on_windows.bat* to begin.
+During its initial execution, the script installs portable Python, necessary dependencies, and a portable version of Git, minimizing user interaction and ensuring all components are ready for local use.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
 To fix this, you can either: